jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       :type: real(npft)
       :default: MDI

-      Term proportional to wind speed in unloading rate for snow on the canopy.
+      Term proportional to wind speed in the background unloading rate for snow on the canopy.

-      Only used if :nml:mem:`JULES_VEGETATION::can_model` = 4 and :nml:mem:`JULES_SNOW::cansnowpft` = TRUE on that surface tile.
+      Only used if :nml:mem:`JULES_VEGETATION::can_model` = 4 and
+      :nml:mem:`cansnowpft` = TRUE on that surface tile.

    .. nml:member:: i_snow_cond_parm